Skip to content

 By strengthening capabilities from early-stage research through to deployment, Singapore aims to build a robust innovation pipeline that supports regional decarbonisation efforts while anchoring high-value climate and nature activities here.

-“High-integrity nature based carbon solutions depend on scientific rigour, transparent measurement and effective delivery on the ground.
+“High-integrity nature-based carbon solutions depend on scientific rigour, transparent measurement and effective delivery on the ground.
 Through the Blue Carbon Support Programme, together with EDB, WWF-Singapore is working with technology providers, researchers and project developers to bridge innovation with real-world project needs – strengthening credibility and scale through targeted training, technical support and deployment across Asia.
 By anchoring expertise, partnerships and project deployment in Singapore, we see this as an important step in positioning the country as a regional platform for high-integrity blue carbon solutions that support decarbonisation while delivering meaningful climate, biodiversity and community outcomes,” said Mr. Rueban Manokara, Global Lead of the Carbon Finance and Markets Taskforce, WWF-Singapore.

 “With 25% of global nature-based solutions located in our region, Singapore is uniquely positioned to catalyse regional climate action.
 We are committed to mobilising our deep research and innovation capabilities to enhance the carbon mitigation potential of Southeast Asia, and working with trusted partners to grow Singapore’s carbon services ecosystem,” said Mr. Lim Wey-Len, Executive Vice President, Singapore Economic Development Board.